You are here

 The process should captivate your thinking about your work and how others experience it.
 During the capstone experience, you will work on assignments with different sets of constraints, hear from guest speakers with different points of view, and think about speaking to different audiences through (and about) art and design.

-During the fall quarter, you will work with faculty who will assign exercises which are designed to jumpstart the conceptual process for the capstone project.
-By the middle of the first quarter, you will have identified at least one area of interest to be further explored for the final project.
-By the end of the first term, you will identify a project suitable for full-scale development, the audience it aims to target and completed a thesis proposal.
+During the fall semester, you will work with faculty who may assign exercises which are designed to jumpstart the conceptual process for the capstone project.
+By the middle of the first semester, you should have identified at least one area of interest to be further explored for the final project.
+Also by this time, you should identify a project suitable for full-scale development, the audience it aims to target, and completed a capstone proposal.
 The term encourages you to conduct research, investigate materials and methods, explore media, develop ideas, and integrate theories and knowledge from your liberal arts and art/design classes.

-The process culminates during winter term as you work toward presenting your prototype(s).
-Also during this term, senior thesis classes will be held Tuesday afternoons at 1p.m.
-The primary objectives will include:
+The process culminates during spring term as you work toward presenting your prototype(s).
+Also during this term, senior capstone classes will be held Tuesday and Thursday mornings.
+The primary objectives include:

 • portfolio development